vmware/photon/docs/photon_admin/use-ip-and-ss-commands.md

 	ip -s neigh					arp -v
 	ip link set eth0 mtu 9000	ifconfig eth0 mtu 9000

-Using the `ip route` version of a command instead of the net-tools version often provides more complete, accurate information on Photon OS, as the following example demonstrates:
+Using the `ip route` version of a command instead of the net-tools version often provides more complete and accurate information on Photon OS.
+Examples are as follows:

 	ip neigh
 	198.51.100.2 dev eth0 lladdr 00:50:56:e2:02:0f STALE